rajeevphysics/Obsidian-MathMatter/Notes/Nuclear Physics/Liquid Drop & Fermi Gas Model.md

 When there is an even amount of protons and neutrons the fermi gas model tells us that there is an even amount of energy levels for both.

 Each level is filled.
-If there is many protons and neutrons there will be high coulombs repulsion by [[Coulombs Law]] between each particle, so it wants to reduce the energy levels.
+If there is many protons and neutrons there will be high coulombs repulsion by [[Coulomb's Law]] between each particle, so it wants to reduce the energy levels.

 It will release an whole energy levels of protons and neutrons (2N + 2Z)  Or reduce a whole energy level of protons and ****.